prannoygiri/rtb/README.md

 # RTB

-Upload and Search RTB request
+Upload, Search and Visualise RTB request

 This Project is for uploading RTB request through spring-boot application to elastic-search.
 Then search the request based on parameters and get the List<RTBRequest> as a response.